Opinion: Myanmar sanctions will not stop the bloodshed | DW | 01.03.2021

 The international community, and especially the West, should avoid engaging the military government directly and continue to support civil society.

-Myanmar's civil society and media will remain as the only check and balance against the military.
+Myanmar's civil society and media remain the only check and balance against the military.

 When the international community does engage with the Tatmadaw, it needs to emphasize that violence against protesters must be stopped immediately.

 The protests are gaining momentum and show no sign of stopping.
-There will be more bloodshed as the patience wears thin on both sides.
-Some protesters have already bowed to fight back using any means necessary.
+There will be more bloodshed as patience wears thin on both sides.
+Some protesters have already vowed to fight back using any means necessary.

-If the military would release Myanmar's leading pro-democracy figure, Aung San Suu Kyi, she could make a big contribution to restoring calm.
+If the military would release Myanmar's leading pro-democracy figure, Aung San Suu Kyi, she could be a big help to restoring calm.

 The international community should pressure the military to release Suu Kyi and come to the negotiating table.